Bringing your vision for an original product to life is frequently one of the biggest hurdles for aspiring entrepreneurs.

 Begin by creating a spreadsheet with each additional cost broken out as a separate line item.
 This should include all of your raw materials, factory setup costs, manufacturing costs, and shipping costs.
 It is important to factor in shipping, import fees, and any duties you will need to pay in order to get your final product into the customer’s hands, as these fees can have a significant impact on your COGS, depending on where you are producing the product.

 If you were able to secure multiple quotes for different materials or manufacturers during the sourcing phase, you can include different columns for each line item that compare the cost.
 Another option is to create a second version of the spreadsheet, so you can compare local production versus overseas production.

-Once you have your total COGS calculated, you can come up with a retail price for your product and subtract the COGS from that price to get your potential gross margin, or profit, on each unit sold.
+Once you have your total COGS calculated, you can come up with a pricing strategy for your product and subtract the COGS from that price to get your potential gross margin, or profit, on each unit sold.

 Fashion and apparel

 In the fashion industry, product development usually begins the old-school way: with a hand-drawn sketch or the digital equivalent made using a program like Procreate.

 A sketch is then developed into a sample using a pattern maker or seamstress.
 During the prototyping phase, a size set is created, which means a range of samples with different measurements for each size you want to sell.
 Once the size set is finalized, it is put into production.

 Rather than make the product, some fashion and apparel businesses choose print on demand to produce their clothing in the beginning.
 Print-on-demand allows you to upload designs to a third-party app that connects your store with a warehouse and screen-printing facility.
 When an order is placed online, your design is printed on an existing stock of t-shirts, sweaters, or various other items on offer, creating a finished product without the need to design the entire garment.